kobertlam/Election_Analysis/README.md

 ## Election Audit Summary
+The script we developed in this analysis can be modified so that it can be used in other elections.
+1. sds
+    - sdgsgs
+    - sgd
+2. ssg
+    - gsdg
+    - sgdg

 provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
 Give at least two examples of how this script can be modified to be used for other elections.